samgeeksdev/Ecommerce_Database/README.md

 This repository contains an SQL file for an E-Commerce platform database schema along with sample data.

 ### Database Description
-📄 The SQL file (`SQL-DATABASE.sql`) contains the schema definition for the database tables used in the E-Commerce platform.
+📄 The SQL file (`ecommerce_database.sql`) contains the schema definition for the database tables used in the E-Commerce platform.
 It also includes sample data inserts to provide initial data for testing and development purposes.

 ### Instructions
 📝 **Clone the Repository:**